stibinottathai/stibinottathai/README.md

 ### 🚀 About Me

-* 💻 **Currently working on:** A comprehensive expense tracker using Flutter & Google Sheets, and launching an e-commerce platform for refurbished electronics.
+* 💻 **Currently working on:** an event management website, and launching an e-commerce platform for refurbished electronics.
 * 🌱 **Currently exploring:** Advanced Web3 integrations, decentralized platforms, and modern glassmorphism UI/UX design.
 * 💼 **Open to:** Software Engineering roles, particularly in Dubai.
 * ⚡ **Fun fact:** I love tracking the markets, analyzing crypto trends, and admiring high-end automotive engineering.